Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Setup

 To mimic the removal of gas at the center of the halo by star formation, we convert gas resolution elements into star particles when they fall within a `sink' radius of $r_{\text{sink}} = 1 \, \text{kpc}$.
 Within this radius, resolution elements that exceed a number density threshold of $n_{\text{SF}}=0.8 \, \mathrm{cm^{-3}}$ are converted to stars.
 The density threshold ensures the presence of some gas resolution elements within $r < r_{\text{sink}}$ in order to avoid numerical issues that can arise close to the sink radius.

 The outer boundary of the simulation is treated as an open boundary condition.
 Resolution elements are initially generated up to a radius of $10R_{\mathrm v}$, to allow continuous accretion of gas onto the inner $R_{\mathrm v}$ sphere for a time of at least $\sim 10t_\mathrm{ff}(R_\mathrm{v})$.
-The analysis of the simulation is limited to the region $0.05-2\,R_{\mathrm v}$, which avoids outer boundary effects on the results.
+The simulation analysis is limited to the region $0.05-2\,R_{\mathrm v}$, which avoids the effects of the outer boundary on the results.